Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

 3. Run the subscription pipeline

     1. In Azure DevOps, go to Pipelines
-    2. Select the `subscription-ci` pipeline and run it.
+    2. Select the `subscriptions-ci` pipeline and run it.

-       > The `subscription-ci` pipeline YAML is configured, by default, to **not** run automatically; you can change this if desired.
+       > The `subscriptions-ci` pipeline YAML is configured, by default, to **not** run automatically; you can change this if desired.

     3. In the Run Pipelines dialog window, enter the first 4 digits of your new subscription configuration file name (4 is usually enough of the GUID to uniquely identify the subscription) between the square brackets in the `subscriptions` parameter field.
 For example: `[802e]`.